synergiclabs/t3js/docs/getting-started/service.md

 ## JavaScript for Services

 Services are defined by calling `Box.Application.addService()`.
-This method accepts two arguments: the module ID and a creator function.
+This method accepts two arguments: the service ID and a creator function.
 This is similar to `Box.Application.addModule()` but with one important exception: the argument passed to the creator function is `Box.Application`.
 That's because services are considered to be extensions of `Box.Application` and therefore are able to access all of the available functionality (as opposed to modules, which only may access a subset of the functionality).

 The basic format for services is: